vanavaraVL/TechFxNet/README.md

 Technical Assignment

 ## Architecture
-The architecture of the solution was chosen as known as Clear Architecture which has to do with DDD arhitecture.
+The architecture of the solution was chosen as known as Clear Architecture which has to do with DDD arñhitecture.
-The arhitecture could be introduced as a full DDD concept or service layouts by Martin Fauler.
+The arñhitecture could be introduced as a full DDD concept or service layouts by Martin Fauler.

 The main concept of Clear Architecture are the following:
-- Domain - domain area of entities and DTO
+- Domain - domain area of entities and DTO (problem area)
 - Application - CQRS handlers for commands and queries
 - Infrastructure - repositories and database specific stuff